pulp-platform/hero/README.md

 On the Ariane hardware the environment can be chrooted via NFS instead.
 To automate the mounting of an NFS filesystem on boot, a configuration line with value `BR2_PACKAGE_ARIANE_SUPPORT_EXT_MOUNT="<mount-options> <ip>:<path>"` can be specified in `local.cfg`.

 ### HERO-SDK
-From the HERO buildroot image an external sdk can be generated and integrated in the `RISCV` toolchain installation.
+From the HERO buildroot image an external sdk can be generated and integrated in the `HERO_INSTALL` toolchain installation.
 This SDK is required to compile heterogeneous applications with OpenMP.
 The SDK can be installed with
 ```
 make hero-sdk
 ```

 ### LLVM OpenMP RTE
 After the Ariane toolchain, the PULP toolchain, the PULP SDK and the HERO SDK are installed, the HERO LLVM RTE can be installed.
 This includes clang and OpenMP build support to create heterogeneous applications.
-It will be installed in the `RISCV` toolchain folder together with the other toolchain parts.
+It will be installed in the `HERO_INSTALL` toolchain folder together with the other toolchain parts.
 To build and install the HERO LLVM setup, run:
 ```
 make hero-llvm
 ```